-Check out this wedding planning timeline to walk you through step by step, and read on for more tips.
+Check out this wedding planning timeline and PDF to walk you through step by step, and read on for more tips.

 You may have dreamed about your big day since you were a child and have a very fixed idea of how it should look; you may have a very precise image of The Dress(es!).
 Or not.